You’ve readied your home for sale, endured an open house or two, and a buyer has submitted an offer. It’s time to celebrate… right?

 Whether your home sale is pending — meaning the seller accepted an offer, but the sale hasn’t closed yet — or it’s a contingent sale — meaning the buyer or seller (or both!) must meet certain conditions before the sale can close — don’t celebrate too soon.
 Here’s what to expect and what can still go wrong.

-What Percentage of Pending Sales Fall Through?
+What Percentage of Contingent Offers Fall Through?

-The number of failed sales is on the rise.
+The number of failed pending sales is on the rise.
 Research shows that, over a recent two-year period, failed home sales increased from 1.4% to 4.3% of all listed properties.

 These numbers highlight the fact that most home sales do go through.
 However, there is a myriad of reasons why pending sales and contingent offers fall through.
 Let’s look at common causes of failed sales.